-Although Royal Mail has centrally purchased a further 51,000 New Red Mk1 ALP Sleeves this year, as Royal Mail moves further into the busiest period at Christmas, and parcel volumes begin to peak, the need to move parcels through the network quickly becomes critical and demand for ALP Sleeves increases.
-Even though Royal Mail has put 320,000 additional York Containers and 300,000 additional ALP Sleeves in to the network over the last seven years, amounting to 620,000 York’s in circulation with over half of those fitted with an ALP Sleeve, Royal Mail has informed us that with increasing parcel volumes and large tracked customers there may be problems with sites struggling to get sufficient numbers of ALP Sleeves to meet their operational requirements.
+Royal Mail has informed us that with increasing parcel volumes and large tracked customers there may be problems with sites struggling to get sufficient numbers of ALP Sleeves to meet their operational requirements.
 The Central Container Team will continue to push the Zonal Areas to ensure that they clear their Delivery Offices every day and repatriations from gaining sites take place but they may still struggle to meet the demand at key locations.
-Royal Mail has assured CWU/HQ that they will do everything possible to ensure that Zonal Areas repatriate as many York Containers and ALP Sleeves as possible out of their Delivery Offices however the business is now seeing the continued increase in parcel volumes and traffic accelerated through COVID-19.
+Royal Mail has assured CWU/HQ that they will do everything possible to ensure that Zonal Areas repatriate as many York Containers and ALP Sleeves as possible out of their Delivery Offices.
+However, the business is now seeing the continued increase in parcel volumes and traffic accelerating.
 As a result, Zonal Areas will probably struggle to get sufficient ALP Sleeves back into their Parcel Sort Centre operations and losing Mail Centers to meet demand.
 As and when critical emergency situations are reached in Offices, Royal Mail has proposed and CWU/HQ has agreed that, the use of Cardboard Sleeves/York Inserts will be permitted as a last resort – with agreement with the RM CPC/Container Team as follows:

-(a) As a contingency supply source at Mail Centre’s on all mail streams (including PSMs), PSCs and RDC’s for outward dispatches and inward dispatches to DOs.
+- As a contingency supply source at Mail Centres on all mail streams (including PSMs), PSCs and RDC’s for outward dispatches and inward dispatches to DOs.

-(b) For outward dispatches by Mail Centers (including PSMs) and Parcel Sort Centres.
+- For outward dispatches by Mail Centres (including PSMs) and Parcel Sort Centres.

 If the demand for parcels decreases, the contingency use of Cardboard Sleeve Inserts will be withdrawn and Offices will revert back to business as usual with Cardboard Sleeves used on the agreed Amazon/Tracked Contracts only and the parcel operation must revert back to using ALP Sleeves for inward transfers to DOs and outward dispatches to Mail Centres and Regional Distribution Centres.

-The cardboard MUST be in good order; the cross member and base must be inserted in compliance with the SSoW at all times.
+The cardboard MUST be in good order; the cross member and base must be inserted in compliance with the SSoW at all times as follows:

-For reference to the current, agreed York Container SSoW (See Attachment).
+- Reference to the current, agreed York Container SSoW.

 In previous years both Royal Mail, Tracked Customer and Amazon had concerns about the shortage of York Containers across the network and additional costs incurred by losing approximately 15% of York fill capacity when inserting Cardboard Sleeve false bases into York Containers.
 In line with the York Container SSoW, York Containers will be filled and stacked with parcels/packets larger than shoe box size without any form of Cardboard Sleeve or false base etc. This approach is only applied to larger items and Sleeves, Bases and Cross Members will not be removed for smaller packet items, i.e., those smaller than a shoe box size.
 Those packets will continue to be loaded into York Containers with either an ALP Sleeve (preferable) or a full Cardboard Sleeve with a cross-member and false base fitted.
 This was jointly examined and found to be the best approach.

-The York Container SSoW, under the heading of ‘Approved Loads’ includes the following:- ‘loose strapped bundles and boxes which are of sufficient dimensions, that they will be retained by the load retention straps and metal container framework.’
-(See Attachment).
+The York Container SSoW, under the heading of ‘Approved Loads’ includes the following: ‘loose strapped bundles and boxes which are of sufficient dimensions, that they will be retained by the load retention straps and metal container framework.’

 This approach has been ergonomically tested and approved prior to concluding the York Container SSoW.
 It makes both safety and business sense to apply this principle for larger parcels which are not suitable for loose loading into sleeved Yorks in most cases.